 The physician is no longer lone master of diagnosis – he cannot be anymore.
 The networked data analysis that is necessary to analyse big data will be possible everywhere.
 Nonetheless there will still be precise ad hoc diagnoses and manual therapies, such as the surgical specialties.
 However there will be big changes in the field of chronic illnesses.

 Recent developments in artificial intelligence (AI) created a veritable hype.
 However, that initial awe was increasingly mixed with apprehension about the potential effects of AI on healthcare.
 In radiology, bleak dystopias are conjured up with AI replacing the human radiologist.
-A scenario that Dr Felix Nensa, consultant at the Institute of Diagnostic and Interventional Radiology and…
+A scenario that Dr Felix Nensa considers premature, to say the least.

 What about treatment errors, if the AI proposes the wrong treatment?

 Currently the most common cause of death is physician’s error – we already have the problem.
 The computer does not administer therapy; AI proposes a diagnosis with a probability of x and the therapy appropriate to it.
 The decision as to which way to go is reserved to the medical team, the patients and their priorities.